Wedding photography styles explained: a guide to choosing a photographer

 Paying attention and expecting these events is important because you won’t have a second chance to turn back time, just like missing the first kiss, it can happen!

-Experienced at capturing candid and real moments as they happen at a wedding
+Experienced at capturing real moments as they happen at a wedding

 Similar to what I said above, photojournalism also requires us to have the intuitive ability to foresee when certain emotions, events, or moments occur during the day.
 This is likely to happen for the ‘first looks’ with the family or couple, the bride walking down the aisle and seeing the expression on the groom’s face.
 And the emotional wedding speech from dad.
 This is really an important thing to reinforce because, if we don't pay attention or have that keen eye for detail, we may miss those extraordinary beautiful moments that deserve to be in the wedding album.
 It's like we have an important role in being able to provide proof that emotions of happiness, fun, laughter and joy did occur that day and it's those moments that really do matter.